I see and treat many people with autoimmune disease in my functional medicine practice.

 This work remains essential to addressing the root causes of autoimmunity.

-However, it has shown me how powerful prioritizing stress, trauma, and physcho-emotional work is in addressing the root cause of autoimmunity.
+However, it has shown me how powerful prioritizing stress, trauma, and pyscho-emotional work is in addressing the root cause of autoimmunity.

-Now that I’ve made my case, let’s look at the stress and autoimmune connection from a more energetic/phsycho-emotional perspective.
+Now that I’ve made my case, let’s look at the stress and autoimmune connection from a more energetic/psycho-emotional perspective.

-Trauma, Stress, And Autoimmunity From An Energetic Physcho-emotional Perspective
+Trauma, Stress, And Autoimmunity From An Energetic Psycho-Emotional Perspective

 Before we get started I want to state that I’m not a psychologist, psychiatrist, or mental health professional.

 I’m also somewhat new to the whole energetic psycho-emotional side of healing.

 I’ve become interested in it due to what we’ve discussed so far and also my own personal journey to healing.

 In other words, I’m sharing as I’m learning…which is pretty much what we do in medicine.

 So, here’s what I’ve learned so far that has helped my patients and me.